 In the fall of 1998, ARB increased availability of toxics inventory data to the public by posting these data on its web site (www.arb.ca.gov/ab2588/ab2588.htm), ARB regularly updates this information.
 The District constantly reviews Eastern Kern data and revises the inventory to reflect changes made at facilities within the District.
-During the 2014 reporting year (this Annual Report is based on 2013 and 2014 data, reported in 2014 because of the time required for sources to gather, process, and submit data), updates were made at Lehigh Southwest Cement Company.
-Tehachapi Cummings County Water District has not made any significant updates to their plants within the last few years.
+During the 2016 reporting year (this Annual Report is based on 2014 and 2015 data, reported in 2015 because of the time required for sources to gather, process, and submit data), updates were made at Trical, Inc, Tehachapi Cummings Water District, California Correctional Institution (Tehachapi), National Cement Company and California Portland Cement Company.